 There is no free tuition in Italy, both national and international students do pay tuition fees and other charges.
 Their tuition for foreign students stand at about €850 – €1,200 per year for masters and undergraduate studies in government universities, although private universities will definitely charge higher depending on the program of study.

 After you must have started your program, good academic grades can land you a scholarship that will waive subsequent tuition fees.

-Top list of cheapest universities in Italy for international students.
+Complete list of cheapest universities in Italy for international students